 Singapore is a modern, clean, bustling city with towering contemporary buildings, exquisite food and fabulous shopping.
 Singapore has been a seaport and trading center since the 14th century.
 It became a British colony in 1819 and an independent republic in 1965.
 This is a long history for a tiny country covering only 280 square miles.
 Within those 280 square miles live people from all over the world, the majority sharing seafaring roots.
 This has created a population as diverse as the world.
 It is a country that was founded because the people embrace this diversity.
 You see outward signs of different cultures in their food and architecture.
 You also see it in the respect that is shown for nature and for each other.
 It is a place where all faiths are practiced and multiple languages can be heard.
 Let these photographs inspire you to plan a visit to Singapore.
-For more information check out my two blog posts on eating in Singapore.
-In the photo above is the Singapore Flyer and the Garden's by the Sea at night.
+For more information check out these two blog posts on eating in Singapore:

 China Town, first look from the train station.